RSE-Sheffield/pando-python/episodes/optimisation-minimise-python.md

 :::::::::::::::::::::::::::::::::::::::::::::

-## Functional Operators
+## Built-in Functions Operators

 In order to take advantage of offloading computation to the CPython back-end it's necessary to be aware of what functionality is present.
 Those available without importing packages are considered [built-in](https://docs.python.org/3/library/functions.html) functions.

+Built-in functions are typically implemented in the CPython back-end, so their performance benefits from bypassing the Python interpreter.

-In particular, those which are passed an `iterable` are likely to provide the greatest benefits to performance.
+In particular, those which are passed an `iterable` (e.g. lists) are likely to provide the greatest benefits to performance.
 The Python documentation provides equivalent Python code for many of these cases

 * [`all()`](https://docs.python.org/3/library/functions.html#all): boolean and of all items
 * [`any()`](https://docs.python.org/3/library/functions.html#all): boolean or of all items